 Pickleball is a fun game with a quirky name, that’s rising in popularity.
 In fact, it has been for quite some time.
-Even a pandemic hasn't slowed it down.
-It’s very similar to tennis, but there’s a handful of differences that make it unique.
-If you’re not a pro or want to learn the basics, you’re in the right place.
-Learning all of the regulations of pickleball will allow you to learn the game a lot faster, enjoy it more, and compete at a higher level.
+Even a pandemic hasn’t slowed it down.
+If you want to know the basics and learn the 5 most common rules in pickleball, you’re in the right place.
+Learning the basic rules of pickleball will allow you to learn the game a lot faster, enjoy it more, and compete at a higher level.